-A mobile app offers unfettered access to company resources and conversations and allows employees to stay connected from wherever they are.
+A mobile app offers unfettered access to company resources and conversations.
+With better access, employees can stay connected from wherever they are.

-A mobile intranet offers convenience, but more importantly, it offers inclusion to those who previously were not able to access the company intranet while on the floor.
+A mobile intranet offers convenience.
+More importantly, though, it offers inclusion to those who previously couldn’t access the company intranet while on the floor.

-With a mobile app, you can begin bridging the communication gap between your frontline and desk employees and create a space for every employee to be happy and successful at work.
+With a mobile app, you can begin bridging the communication gap between your frontline and desk employees.
+This creates a space for every employee to be happy and successful at work.

 #3: Org Charts